yeonjisong/OCK/README.md

 Please refer to the step-by-step guidance on how to install the [requirements](https://github.com/AIS-Bonn/OCVP-object-centric-video-prediction/blob/master/assets/docs/INSTALL.md).

 ## Dataset Preparation
 All datasets should be downloaded or soft-linked to ./data/.
-All datasets should be downloaded or soft-linked to ./data/.
-Or you can modify the data_root value in the config files.

 **OBJ3D**: This dataset is adopted from [G-SWM](https://github.com/zhixuan-lin/G-SWM#datasets).
 Download it manually from the [Google drive](https://drive.google.com/file/d/1XSLW3qBtcxxvV-5oiRruVTlDlQ_Yatzm/view), or use the script provided in that repo.

-**MOVi**:
-Please download MOVi-{A-E} from the official [website](https://github.com/google-research/kubric/tree/main/challenges/movi).
+**MOVi**: Please download MOVi-{A-E} from the official [website](https://github.com/google-research/kubric/tree/main/challenges/movi).

 **WAYMO**: Download Waymo Open Dataset from their official [website](https://waymo.com/open/).
-You may need to sign in with your Google account to request access.
+You may need to sign in with your Google account to request for access.

 ## Evaluation
 The basic experiment pipeline in this project is: